Neznany/fluxgym_bucket/README.md

 (I know the script says min_bucket_reso and max_bucket_reso are ignored if bucket_no_upscale is set, but actually it needs to be set as the max bucket size is calculated from it)
 If all images are within one bucket (they are the same size), this doesn't need to be set but if you have multiple buckets it NEEDS to be set.

-will create buckets to fit the pixel area of 768x1024 so if you have 768 x 1024 images they will be directly used in the bucket, same if you have 1024 x 768, they will be in 1024 bucket as the area is same.
+will create buckets to fit the pixel area of 768x1024 so if you have 768 x 1024 images they will be directly used in the bucket, same if you have 1024 x 768, they will be in another bucket unchanged as the area is the same.
 This is a good option if your images are largely non-square.
-Setting resolution to the size of your images will ensure they will be used without cropping and resizing.
+Setting resolution to the size of your images will ensure they will be used without cropping and resizing during the bucket creation.
-For example if most or all of your images are 768 x 1024 use this option and your LORA will correctly use the aspect ratio without cutting heads and feet
+For example if most or all of your images are 768 x 1024 use this option and your LORA will correctly use the aspect ratio without cutting heads and feet and use the input images directly without resizing

 # Some theory
  Aspect-ratio-aware resizing and bucketing: